Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

 Here, we give a simplified description, graphically aided by Fig. \ref{fig:flowchart}, which highlights the hierarchical/modular architecture of the metadata schema.
 The {\em elementary mode} in which an atomistic materials-science code is run (encompassed by the black rectangle) serves the computation of some observables (\emph{Output}) for a given \emph{System}, specified in terms of atomic species arranged by their coordinates in a box, and for a given physical model (\emph{Method}), including specification of its numerical implementation.
 Sequences or collections of such runs are often defined via a {\em Workflow}.
-Examples of workflows are: \begin{itemize} \item Perturbative physical models (e.g., second-order Møller–Plesset, MP2, Green's function based methods such as $G_0W_0$, random-phase approximation, RPA) evaluated using self-consistent solutions provided by other models (e.g., density-functional theory, DFT, Hartree-Fock method, HF) applied on the same {\em System}; \item Sampling of some desired thermodynamic ensemble by means of, e.g., molecular dynamics; \item Global- and local-minima structure searches; \item Numerical evaluations of equations of state, phonons, or elastic constants by evaluating energies, forces, and possibly other observables; \item Scans over the compositional space for a given class of materials (high-throughput screening). \\ \end{itemize} The workflows can also be nested, e.g., a scan over materials typically contains local optimizations and might contain evaluation of phonons.
+Examples of workflows are: \begin{itemize} \item Perturbative physical models (e.g., second-order Møller–Plesset, MP2, Green's function based methods such as $G_0W_0$, random-phase approximation, RPA) evaluated using self-consistent solutions provided by other models (e.g., density-functional theory, DFT, Hartree-Fock method, HF) applied on the same {\em System}; \item Sampling of some desired thermodynamic ensemble by means of, e.g., molecular dynamics; \item Global- and local-minima structure searches; \item Numerical evaluations of equations of state, phonons, or elastic constants by evaluating energies, forces, and possibly other observables; \item Scans over the compositional space for a given class of materials (high-throughput screening). \\ \end{itemize} The workflows can also be nested, e.g., a scan over materials (different compositions and/or crystal structures), contains a local optimization for each material and extra calculations based on each local optimum structure such as evaluation of phonons, bulk modulus, or elastic constants, etc.